Living, Working, Musing & Misadventures in Greece

 K: I think I will.

 Vasilis didn’t take me home; he took Yannis and me straight to Flocafe where we were forced to have coffee.
-Our many and frequent protests were ignored, although I did eventually make it home safely.
+Our many and frequent protests were ignored, although I did eventually make it home safely without incident.

 Our first date was the only time any man in the world has cooked me dinner on a date, and Vasilis turned out to be a very sweet, down-to-earth person.
 He was brute, beauty and brains.
 But when his childhood sweetheart came back to entice him, he knowingly fell into another bout of inevitable heartbreak…and Vasilis and I were “kommatia.”